Nakahara-ku, Kawasaki

 Nakahara-ku (中原区) is one of the 7 wards of the city of Kawasaki in Kanagawa Prefecture, Japan.

-As of November 2014, the ward had an estimated population of 244,565 and a density of 16,637 persons per km².
-The total area was 14.70 km².
+The name as "Nakahara-ku" is derived from being a palace and a camp shop in Kosugi as a relay place by the Nakahara highway where Edo is formed with Nakahara palace (Hiratsuka-city) in the Edo Period.

 Geography

 Nakahara Ward is located in eastern Kanagawa Prefecture, in the center portion of the city of Kawasaki, bordering on Tokyo to the north and Yokohama to the south.